salaboy/kubecon-na-keynote/README.md

 @TODO: screenshots

-Once the function is synced by ArgoCD you should be able to point your browser to [https://spiderize.production.127.0.0.1.sslip.io/](https://spiderize.production.127.0.0.1.sslip.io/)
+Once the function is synced by ArgoCD you should be able to point your browser to [https://app.production.127.0.0.1.sslip.io/](https://app.production.127.0.0.1.sslip.io/) to see the new version of the application up and running!

+Our change made it to production!

+# Resources and Links

+TBD